 Status of 3M Earplug Litigation

-In light of an appeals court dismissing Johnson & Johnson’s infamous “Texas Two-Step” bankruptcy ploy in late January 2023, 3M earplug plaintiffs are seeking dismissal of Aearo Technologies’ bankruptcy.
+In light of an appeals court dismissing Johnson & Johnson’s infamous “Texas Two-Step” bankruptcy ploy in late January 2023, 3M earplug plaintiffs sought the dismissal of Aearo Technologies’ bankruptcy.

 3M Earplug Settlements and Verdicts

-Yet, there have been 16 bellwether trials throughout the MDL.
+There have been 16 bellwether trials throughout the MDL.
 Ten out of the sixteen trials have produced substantial verdicts for plaintiffs, while the other six resulted in defense verdicts.
-3M continues to assert that the bellwether trials have provided no “clarity or certainty,” but after hundreds of millions in verdicts, this sentiment is simply not true.
+3M asserted that the bellwether trials have provided no “clarity or certainty,” but after hundreds of millions in verdicts, this sentiment is simply not true.

 Plaintiff Verdict Amount